 At the CFTC, Mr. Yatter was a leader of two of the agency’s highest profile enforcement matters, including both the ISDAFIX benchmark investigation and the investigation of the collapse of MF Global.
 He also conducted and supervised various other matters involving violations of the Commodity Exchange Act and CFTC regulations, including fraud, manipulation, false reporting, spoofing, trade practice abuses, customer protection, insider trading, and cybersecurity.
 His work addressed swaps, futures, and other derivatives across various markets, often in coordination with the Department of Justice (DOJ), the Securities and Exchange Commission (SEC), the National Futures Association (NFA), and other domestic and international authorities.
 In all, his cases resulted in orders for sanctions totaling nearly US$1.6 billion.

-Mr. Yatter serves on the Advisory Board of NYU School of Law’s Program on Corporate Compliance & Enforcement.
-He is also a member of the American Bar Association Derivatives & Futures Law Committee and the Futures Industry Association Law & Compliance Division.
+Mr. Yatter serves on the Advisory Board of NYU School of Law’s Program on Corporate Compliance & Enforcement and the Board of Directors of the Fund for Modern Courts.
+He is a Fellow of the American Bar Foundation and a member of the ABA Derivatives & Futures Law Committee and the Futures Industry Association Law & Compliance Division.
 Early in his career, he clerked for Judge Dennis Jacobs of the US Court of Appeals for the Second Circuit.

-Mr. Yatter is a frequent speaker on enforcement topics and industry trends, including cryptocurrencies and other areas of innovation.
+Mr. Yatter is a frequent speaker on enforcement topics and industry trends, including cryptocurrencies, artificial intelligence, and other areas of innovation.